 I am also prone to bouts of not feeling anything at all.
 Feeling apathetic.
 Feeling nothingness and numb.
 It's a truly terrifying state of mind and I can only see it like that when I'm no longer in that place.
 When I'm there I feel like I could give up the job I love, push away the people I care about, because nothing really matters!!!
 (BUT IT DOES, SO KEEP GOING.)

 Its hard sometimes to feel motivated when it's just you.
 When you're the only one keeping tabs and the only one who gives a shit if you eat a nice meal or sleep eight hours.
 Like hey, sometimes I irritate myself and would love to go on holiday away from my brain.
 I don't care if I have nice things because I'm essentially a walking piece of rubbish.
 I don't deserve the things I like.
 I don't care if I'm unhappy.
 I couldn't care less if I never woke up again, in fact it would make things an 'ellaovalot easier...
 (NO IT WOULDN'T.)

 A few months ago, my very sporty friend Alyss said I should go on a 5k with her around central London before work.
 A 5k before work?!
 Is that even a thing?
 Surely I'd need some medal or something on completion?
-Don't people normally have training and all their friends and family sponsor them before they embark on such a feat?
+Aren't you supposed to have training and all your friends and family sponsor you before embarking on such a feat?